Commander-in-chief: Modern

+The president approves the military doctrine and appoints the defence minister and the chief and other members of the general staff.

 The Russian Armed Forces is divided into three services: the Russian Ground Forces, the Russian Navy, and the Russian Aerospace Forces.
 In addition there are two independent arms of service: Strategic Missile Troops, and the Russian Airborne Forces.
 The Air Defence Troops, the former Soviet Air Defence Forces, have been subordinated into the Air Force since 1998.

 Rwanda

 According to the Constitution of Rwanda, the president of Rwanda is the commander-in-chief of Rwanda Defence Forces.